 Free Life Insurance Comparison

-Lifebroker compares 12 leading life insurance companies to find you the right cover.
-With instant cover options, extended opening hours and simple processes.
-Access to life insurance has never been so easy or efficient.
+At Lifebroker, we believe your ideal life insurance match is out there.
+But with hundreds of policies on offer from dozens of insurers, the right one can be hard to find.
+That's why we compare policies from 11 of the most trustworthy life insurance companies to find you the right cover.
+With instant cover options, extended opening hours and simple processes, access to life insurance has never been so easy or efficient.

-There are a number of key insurance areas where we can provide assistance.
+Life insurance is more than just cover for when you pass away: it's protection for your health and income throughout your whole life.
 The following life insurance information details types of cover, what benefits they provide, and what you should look for in the policy.

 Term Life Insurance

-Some policies provide extra benefits, such as terminal illness benefit, where if you are diagnosed with a terminal illness the amount insured is paid out.
+Some policies also provide extra benefits such as a terminal illness benefit, a payment if you are diagnosed with a terminal illness.

-The cost of Term Life cover increases as you get older, however the older and more established your financial position is the less insurance you are likely to need.
-Therefore it's possible to reduce your insurance over time to minimise cost but maintain protection for yourself and your loved ones.
+The cost of term life cover increases as you get older, but the more established your financial position is the less insurance you are likely to need.
+Because of this, it's possible to reduce your insurance over time to minimise cost, while maintaining protection for yourself and your loved ones.

 Total and Permanent Disablement Insurance (TPD)

-Some policies provide extra benefits, such as claims escalation option, day 1 accident benefit and business expenses benefit.
+Most policies offer a monthly payment of up to 80% of your insured income, with flexible benefit and waiting periods.
+Some policies provide extra benefits, such as a claims escalation option, day 1 accident benefit and a business expenses benefit.

 - Agreed Value or Indemnity Value